Where Angels Dare Not Tread

 Rabbeinu Bachaye (Vayikra 16:17) comments that on Yom Kippur, the kohen gadol reached such an exalted level that even the angels stood aside to make room for his service.

-Interestingly, the Midrash (Vayikra Rabba 21) asks how the kohen gadol fulfilled the pasuk, “Let no man be in the Ohel Moed.”
-Was he not, too, a man?
-The Midrash answers that no, while he served in the Beis HaMikdash the kohen gadol was exalted above the level of all other men.
+Interestingly, the Midrash (Vayikra Rabba 21) asks how the kohen gadol can fulfill the command “Let no man be in the Ohel Moed.”
+After all, he’s a man and yet he’s present in the Ohel Moed.
+It answers that no, while he served in the Beis HaMikdash, the kohen gadol was actually not a man.
+He was on a level higher than all other men.
 He became a living fire.
-Therefore, this pasuk did not apply to him (see Beis Ha’Otzar by Mahari Engel, p.
+Therefore, the prohibition didn’t apply to him (see Beis Ha’Otzar by Mahari Engel, p.
 67).